-In an effort to focus on protecting margins and improving cash flows, we previously announced a strategy to stop manufacturing \$65.0 million to \$85.0 million of business, thereby reducing our sales volume with certain low-margin customers.
-During 2017, we have rationalized capacity and closed two United States vinyl plants and two cabinet door plants, relocating assets to improve overall operational efficiency.
-We have incurred \$4.6 million of expense associated with these restructuring efforts during fiscal 2017, and have recognized \$6.2 million of accelerated depreciation and amortization associated with related assets.
+During 2017, we rationalized capacity and closed two United States vinyl plants and two cabinet door plants, relocating assets to improve overall operational efficiency.
+We have incurred \$1.5 million and \$4.6 million of expense associated with these restructuring efforts during fiscal 2018 and 2017, respectively, and have recognized \$6.2 million of accelerated depreciation and amortization associated with related assets during fiscal 2017.